PinCatS/woodies/README.md

 ## How to open

 Download the files and open index.html in any browser.
-(Tested on Chrome, Yandex, Safari and Firefox)
+(Tested in Chrome, Yandex, Safari and Firefox)

 ## Restriction

-Only for desktop screens
+Only for the desktop screens